 Kids can use their Mydoh card online by entering their card details.
 They can find the details in the app by going to the Wallet tab, clicking on the card and re-entering their password.

 Yes.
 Mydoh allows you to add a second parent to the account.
-They have all features available to the primary parent, but are not able to invite kids, cancel a child’s account, or order a physical card.
+They have all the features available to the primary parent but cannot invite kids, cancel a child’s account, or order a physical card.

 Related: